Pay with Credit Card:

 Continuing Education Credits

-The Groundwater in Fractured Bedrock course is approved for 0.65 Rutgers CEUs, as well as the following credits from professional organizations.
+The Groundwater in Fractured Bedrock course is approved for 0.6 Rutgers CEUs (6 contact hours), as well as the following credits from professional organizations.

 CT Licensed Environmental Professionals (LEPs): 6.5 CTLEP CECs (Course Number CTLEP 390)